tobin-wainer/elk/README.md

 All documentation for `elk` can be found <a href="https://elk.readthedocs.io/en/latest/">here!</a>

 ### Logo design
+This work is based on work originally supported by the Heising Simons Foundation.
 We'd also like to acknowledge the absolutely splendid work of <a href="https://www.samanthalynnmartinez.com">Samantha-Lynn Martinez</a> in designing the `elk` logo.
 You can find more of her portfolio <a href="https://www.samanthalynnmartinez.com/illustrationdesign">here</a> and we encourage you to reach out to her for any design needs you have!